The invisible tax on every manual task

 Tasks scoring highest on frequency, rule-consistency, and cognitive disruption deliver the most automation value.
 Common high-value first targets include recurring task creation, deadline reminders, status update notifications, and moving completed items between project phases.
 Avoid automating tasks that require judgment calls or vary significantly between occurrences.

-How long does it take to see ROI from task automation?
+How long does it take to see ROI from personal task automation?

-Forrester research on Microsoft Power Automate found that organizations using that platform achieve 248% ROI over three years [7].
-Individual results depend on target selection.
-A well-chosen automation that removes a daily manual task can pay back its setup time within the first week.
-The compound effect grows as you add more automations and they interact across your workflow.
+Payback depends almost entirely on target selection rather than on the platform you pick.
+A well-chosen automation that removes a daily manual task often pays back its setup time within the first week, since a 10-minute setup that saves you 5 minutes a day breaks even in roughly two weeks and keeps paying after that.
+The compound effect grows as you add more automations and they start to interact across your workflow.

 How does task automation affect team collaboration?